bora-pajo/breast-cancer-prediction/README.md

 Many files in the respository are examples and things to be saved as the work progresses.
 Those are names examples_01 and so on.
 The file where you can find all the coding for different classifiers is called _breast_cancer_clean.ipynb_

+##### Problem Statement
+This project focuses in investigating the probability of predicting the type of breast cancer (malignant or benign) from the given characteristics of breast mass computed from digitized images.
+The cases provided, are cases diagnosed with some type of tumor, but only some of them (approximately 37%) are malignant.
+This project will examine the data available and attempt to predict the possibility that a breast cancer diagnosis is malignant or benign based on the attributes collected from the breast mass.
+To achieve this goal, the following steps are identified:
+•	Download the breast cancer images data from UCI repository
+•	Familiarize with the data by looking at its shape, the relations between variables, their possible correlations, and other attributes of the dataset.
+•	Preprocess data if needed
+•	Split the data into testing and training samples
+•	Employ various classifiers (K-neighbors, Decision trees, SVC, QDA, AdaBoost, Naïve Bayes, Random Forest, and MLP classifier) to predict the data with different sets of training samples (100, 200, 300, and 400).
+•	Once the best predicting model is identified, will reduce the training set in size to see what is the limit for this classifier to best predict these data.
+•	Compare the best identified classifier with evaluation metric stated at the beginning of the project.
+•	Write conclusions.

 ### Libraries used
 ```python
 import numpy as np #for linear algebra